 - Launch of a communication campaign regarding the findings and trends identified by the study.

-Pilot activities in five countries (The Gambia, Guinea, Niger, Mauritania, Morocco)
+Pilot activities in four countries (The Gambia, Guinea, Niger, Mauritania)

 - Launch of a digital platform allowing for the publication and visibility of content on migration, particularly content produced during the training courses, managed and fed by the AfricTivistes;